Cascaded Transfer: Learning Many Tasks under Budget Constraints: Introduction

 \emph{Many-Task Learning} (MaTL) extends this setting to hundreds or thousands of tasks whose relatedness is only partially observable, often under strict resource constraints or at the cost of training very large models \citep{yu2024unleashing}.
 Scaling to this regime typically requires mechanisms that control parameter sharing and interference, such as task-specific routing \citep{strezoski2019many}, hierarchical architectures \citep{hashimoto2017joint, liu2021multi}, or transferability-based task selection \citep{tan2024transferability}.
 Furthermore, recent studies on large-scale multi-task pre-training underscore the dualities of both the potential and the practical complexity of this regime \citep{aribandi2022ext5}.
-In particular, centralized joint optimization or training very large multi-task models quickly becomes computationally prohibitive and environmental costly.
-This phenomenon has been also documented in the context of federated optimization, where the conventional centralized assumptions become invalid at scale \citep{reddi2020adaptive}.
-These limitations motivate the use of MaTL approaches, which rely on scalable, structured transfer mechanisms across tasks.
-These mechanisms explicitly account for locality, heterogeneity, and per-task budget constraints.
+Centralized joint optimization or training very large multi-task models quickly becomes computationally prohibitive and environmentally costly, a limitation also documented in federated optimization \citep{reddi2020adaptive}.